jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 ## Version control

-Currently *lukeghg* is in GitHub.
+Currently *lukeghg* package is in GitHub.
 Sample gitgonfig file for git is available in [Git](Git) directory.
 Edit email and your name and install it as *.gitconfig* in your home directory.

 ## Notes on hirsi-server